defold/doc/docs/en/manuals/live-update-scripting.md

 A collection proxy that has been excluded from bundling works as a normal collection proxy, with one important difference.
 Sending it a `load` message while it still has resources not available in the bundle storage will cause it to fail.

-In the current archive-based workflow, you generally decide which archive or archives a proxy needs ahead of time and mount them before loading.
+In the archive-based workflow, you generally decide which archive or archives a proxy needs ahead of time and mount them before loading.
 If you need to inspect whether a proxy has excluded content, use `collectionproxy.get_resources()`.
-The older `collectionproxy.missing_resources()` function belongs to the deprecated single-resource Live Update flow.

 With *Strip Live Update Entries from Main Manifest* enabled, which is the default when publishing archive-based Live Update content: